Erruar/Saku-Overclock/README.md

 ## 📄 License
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2FErruar%2FSaku-Overclock.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2FErruar%2FSaku-Overclock?ref=badge_shield)

-Distributed under the GPL-3.0 License.
-See `LICENSE.md` for more information.

-This application contains elements of [Collapse Launcher](https://github.com/CollapseLauncher/Collapse), which is licensed by [MIT license](https://github.com/CollapseLauncher/Collapse/blob/main/LICENSE), such elements **are marked** in the code as [Collapse Launcher](https://github.com/CollapseLauncher/Collapse) and **according to MIT license** contains full **MIT license** and code fragment authors and links.
+This project is distributed under the terms of the **GPL-3.0** license.
+For more information, see the file [`LICENSE.md `](./LICENSE.md ).

+The application also contains **individual code elements** from the [Collapse Launcher project](https://github.com/CollapseLauncher/Collapse), distributed under the [MIT license](https://github.com/CollapseLauncher/Collapse/blob/main/LICENSE).
+All borrowed code fragments are properly **marked** as belonging to Collapse Launcher, and in accordance with the terms of the MIT license contain **the full text of the license**, as well as an indication of authorship and a link to the original source.

+## 🔒 Legal & Licensing

+For my part, I'll mention a few important points about publishing my app on third-party resources.:

+### 🎭 Copyright Policy

+You **have the right to distribute** builds of my application on third-party resources and platforms.
+However:

+* You can copy the source code of a project only as the license GPL-v3-only allows.
+* Copying the README **in full** or without modification to your website — **is not permitted without my consent**.

+If you want to share the program on a third-party site, please **be sure to include me as the author** of the project in the description.
+Just posting a link to the application **is not enough** — I have done a lot of work to create this tool, and I count on your respect for my work.

+### ☀️ How do I properly place my app on my website?

+The most correct way is to **install the app**, test it and create **your own screenshots**.
+You can write a **review** with your personal opinion about the functionality, convenience or features of the work.
+This is much better than mindlessly copying the Readme text.

+So, for example, they correctly applied to [Softpedia](https://www.softpedia.com/get/Tweak/System-Tweak/Saku-Overclock.shtml#download) and [Top4Downloads](https://www.top4download.com/saku-overclock/tuykfucn.html), for which I am sincerely grateful to them.

+When publishing, do not forget:

+* **Specify me as the author of the program** (Serzhik Sakurajima / Erruar),
+* Add a link to [our Discord community](https://discord.com/invite/eFcP6TSjEZ) — this will help new users to adapt faster.

+Thanks for understanding.
+I'm trying to make this tool better, including for you.

+### ✅ Fossa License Status
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2FErruar%2FSaku-Overclock.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2FErruar%2FSaku-Overclock?ref=badge_large)

-> [!IMPORTANT]
-> ## Copyright Policy
->
-> You are permitted to distribute releases of my application on external platforms and servers.
-However, I do not permit the complete copying of the source code to any location other than forks of my application on GitHub.
-Similarly, the README should not be fully copied and placed elsewhere without my consent.
-If you choose to share my product on other sites, please ensure that I am credited as the original author in the text.
-Any other use that does not comply with these guidelines may require removal or further action to resolve the issue.

-> [!NOTE]
-> ### What is the best way to copy my app to your site?
-> Please **install** my program, it's not difficult and take some **your screenshots** of my program.
-Rate app work and write a review.
-Your feedback.
-Instead of copying the Readme completely, write something from yourself or rephrase it, I won't mind seeing something like this, for example, it was done on [Softpedia](https://www.softpedia.com/get/Tweak/System-Tweak/Saku-Overclock.shtml#download) and on [Top4Downloads](https://www.top4download.com/saku-overclock/tuykfucn.html).
-And don't forget to specify me as the author of the program!
-Just links to the program are not enough, you need to specify me as the author, I am trying for you alone and I hope that you understand if I wrote this, then there have already been cases.
-It would be great if you also provided a link to our [discord community](https://discord.gg/WzgsFvgTuh).
-Thanks for understanding.

 <!-- CONTACT -->
 ## 💬 Contact